 While there are several therapies that can stimulate the immune system, the most promising emerging option includes a class of drugs called the immune checkpoint inhibitors (ICIs).
 Tumor cells escape the immune system by pressing "brakes" (like the PD-1 protein) on the surface of the killer immune cells.
 The ICIs block these brakes from getting pressed and allow immune cells to function better.
-There are several ICIs currently being investigated in MCC.
-Side effects for such agents may include problems that arise if the immune system damages other parts of the body.
+There are several ICIs currently being investigated/approved in MCC.